zio/zio/docs/datatypes/concurrency/semaphore.md

 ## Operations

-For example a synchronization of asynchronous tasks can be done via acquiring and releasing a semaphore with given number of permits it can spend.
+For example, a synchronization of asynchronous tasks can be done via acquiring and releasing a semaphore with a given number of permits it can spend.
-When the acquire operation cannot be performed, due to insufficient `permits` value in the semaphore, such task is placed in internal suspended fibers queue and will be awaken when `permits` value is sufficient:
+When the acquire operation cannot be performed due to no more available `permits` in the semaphore, such task is semantically blocked, until the `permits` value is large enough again:

 ```scala mdoc:silent
 import java.util.concurrent.TimeUnit